 Pre-Existing Inflammation and Its Impact

 If you were experiencing tooth pain before the filling due to cavity-related inflammation, it takes time for that inflammation to completely resolve even after the decay is removed.
-The filling eliminates the source of infection, but the healing process isn’t instantaneous.
+The filling eliminates the source of infection, but the healing process is not instantaneous.
 Your tooth needs time to recover from both the original cavity damage and the restoration procedure itself.

 Types of Sensitivity After Dental Fillings